Lixiviant: Extraction of gold

-A lixiviant is a chemical used in hydrometallurgy to extract particular elements from its ore.
 One of the most famous lixiviants is cyanide, which is used in extracting 90% of mined gold.
-The combination of cyanide and air converts gold particles into a soluble salt.
+The combination of cyanide and the oxygen in air converts gold particles into a soluble salt.
 Once separated from the bulk gangue, the solution is processed in a series of steps to give the metal.
+A wide variety of less toxic alternatives to cyanide have been evaluated including thioureas, thiocyanate, and thiosulfate.
+Several of these lixiviants are applicable to metals other than gold.